wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_CUSTOM_OID

-Key Generation feature.
-Enables custom OID support for subject and request extensions.
+Certificate feature that enables custom OID support for subject and request extensions.
+This also applies to parsing certificates with custom OID.

-#### WOLFSSL_RIPEMD

-Enables RIPEMD-160 support.

-#### WOLFSSL_SHA384

-Enables SHA-384 support.

-#### WOLFSSL_SHA512

-Enables SHA-512 support.

-#### WOLFSSL_AES_128

-Enables AES-128 support.

-#### WOLFSSL_AES_256

-Enables AES-256 support.

 #### WOLFSSL_AES_DIRECT

-The AES option is used when you want to implement AES counter mode and when you want to use pkcs7.
-It's primarily used to make a direct call to a function in user settings, providing a flexible and customizable AES implementation.

-#### WOLFSSL_AES_KEY_SIZE_ENUM

-Needed by session ticket AES key sizes.
+Used by PKCS7 when direct AES ECB mode API's should be enabled and exposed.

 #### DEBUG_WOLFSSL